stevencurtis/SwiftCoding/LeetCode/Contests/216/README.md

-#LeetCode Weekly Contest 216 Swift solutions
+# LeetCode Weekly Contest 216 Swift solutions
-##Surprisingly Easy
+## Surprisingly Easy

 ![photo-1504280539878-538b933c05b7](Images/photo-1504280539878-538b933c05b7.png)
 <sub>Image by A Million Lanterns</sub>

 This article is about the 4 challenges in the LeetCode Weekly Contest 216.
 That is

-1662 Check If Two String Arrays are Equivalent
+1662 Check If Two String Arrays are Equivalent<br>
-1663 Smallest String With A Given Numeric Value
+1663 Smallest String With A Given Numeric Value<br>
-1664 Ways to Make a Fair Array
+1664 Ways to Make a Fair Array<br>
-1665 Minimum Initial Energy to Finish Tasks
+1665 Minimum Initial Energy to Finish Tasks<br>

 The solutions assume some knowledge of Big O notation

-##The Problems
+## The Problems
 Each problem will be approached in turn, with a solution and also with articles explaining the tools, techniques and theory that will help you solve these problems yourself.

 Let us get started!

-##1662 Check If Two String Arrays are Equivalent
+## 1662 Check If Two String Arrays are Equivalent
 This task is worth three points - so we would not expect this to be too difficult.

 The question asks us it two arrays of `String` are equivalent when the constituent element of the `String` array are concatenated in order.